Gluten free pumpkin crumb muffins, made with lightly spiced pumpkin butter and a sweet crumble topping, taste like fall in a muffin.

 After making a few batches of these to get them just right, I served them to my children day after day for breakfast, and I'm not sorry about it at all.

 1/4 cup (55 g) packed light brown sugar

-4 tablespoons (56 g) unsalted butter, melted
+4 tablespoons (56 g) unsalted butter, melted and cooled

 1/4 cup (25 g) certified gluten free old-fashioned rolled oats

-2 eggs (120 g, weighed out of shell) at room temperature, beaten
+2 eggs (100 g, weighed out of shell) at room temperature, beaten

 To make your own pumpkin pie spice, combine 1 teaspoon ground cinnamon + 1/2 teaspoon ground ginger + 1/4 teaspoon ground allspice, 1/4 teaspoon ground cloves + 1/8 teaspoon ground nutmeg.